In Mississauga, we all belong to one community. We want to create a city that doesn’t tolerate racism, discrimination or hate.

 Combating Racism Discrimination Hatred Advisory Committee

 City Council formed the Combating Racism Discrimination Hatred Advisory Committee (CRDHAC) in 2022.
-This group of City leaders and community members help advise the City on strategies to fight racism, discrimination and hatred.
+This group of community members and City leaders help advise the City on strategies to address racism, discrimination and hatred.
 It works to ensure all groups in our community are treated fairly.

 In February 2024, the Public Campaign on Anti-Hate and Racism report suggested the CRDHAC work with City staff to create an awareness and education campaign about racism, discrimination and hate.